rsjaffe/MIDI2LR/CONTRIBUTING.md

 2. **Create an isolated and reproducible test case.** Be sure the problem exists in MIDI2LR's code with a description of the steps to replicate the bug that should be included in each bug report.
 3. **Share as much information as possible.** Include operating system and version, Lightroom version, version of MIDI2LR, etc. where appropriate.
 Also include steps to reproduce the bug.

 ## Key branches

 - `master` is the latest, deployed version.
 - `gh-pages` is the hosted docs (not to be used for pull requests).
 - `develop` is the official work in progress branch for the next release.

-## Notes on the repo

-Much of the documentation and certain files are generated from a Microsoft Access database.
-It is in a separate repository at https://github.com/rsjaffe/MIDI2LRdb because of its size.
-Please review the contents of the database before making changes to the program

 ## Pull requests

 - Try to submit pull requests against the `develop` branch for easier merging.

 ## Coding standards
 - For C++ files, use the formatting rules in `Visual Studio text editor settings.vssettings`.